Is Jenkins Free?

 Are you thinking about is Jenkins free and using it for making the build files to be deployed?
 The choice is right indeed !!

-- Jenkins is absolutely free i.e open source tool and helps in automating all kind of tasks associated with the building, testing, delivering and deploying an application.
+- Jenkins is absolutely free i.e open-source tool and helps in automating all kinds of tasks associated with the building, testing, delivering and deploying an application.

 - Jenkins can be installed through system packages provided or can run alone provided JRE is installed in the machine.